 Natural Cure for Headaches

-The reasons for headache vary and can be caused by many factors.
-Some women experience headache or menstrual migraine every month due to fluctuating hormone levels.
+The reasons for a headache vary and can be caused by many factors.
+Some women experience headaches or menstrual migraine every month due to fluctuating hormone levels.
 Hormone levels may change due to:

 - Menstrual Cycle

 - Oral contraceptives